UX-Decoder/Segment-Everything-Everywhere-All-At-Once/README.md

 :bulb: **Other awsome projects you may want to follow:**

-1.[X-Decoder](https://github.com/microsoft/X-Decoder) : Generic decoder that can do multiple tasks with one model only；
+1.[X-Decoder](https://github.com/microsoft/X-Decoder) : Generic decoder that can do multiple tasks with one model only；**And we built SEEM based on X-Decoder codebase**.

 2.[Grounding SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) : Combining Grounding DINO and Segment Anything；